Skip to content

 main()

 This should be your default habit when you are validating a new node for the first time.
+The storage model remains the canonical table contract, and the hash namespace isolates the update-process identity.

 For real projects, also keep a small smoke test under tests/, for example tests/test_daily_random_number.py:

-from mainsequence.tdag.data_nodes import hash_namespace
+from mainsequence.meta_tables.data_nodes import hash_namespace

-from src.data_nodes.example_nodes import DailyRandomNumber, RandomDataNodeConfig
+from src.data_nodes.example_nodes import (

 def test_daily_random_number_smoke():